bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This is because the adjacent sibling selector only selects the first subsequent element if it matches the selector.

-Now that you are more familiar with combination selectors, let\'s explore a few practical examples.
+Now that you are more familiar with combination selectors, let&apos;s explore a few practical examples.

 I will now demonstrate two combination selectors, the general sibling selector and the adjacent sibling selector.

-Let\'s start with the general sibling selector.
+Let&apos;s start with the general sibling selector.

 Remember, the general sibling selectors select all the matching elements of the second type which follow the first type.